-There’s a Hyatt property coming to one of my favorite areas of Mexico, and I figured I’m not the only one who finds this opening interesting…
+After a frustrating last minute delay earlier this month, Hyatt’s newest aspirational property has just opened.
+It’s in one of my favorite areas of Mexico, and I figure I’m not the only one who finds this opening interesting…

 Basics of Rancho Pescadero, Hyatt Unbound Collection

-Rancho Pescadero, a Hyatt Unbound Collection property, is accepting reservations for stays as of October 2022.
-Rancho Pescadero used to be an independent hotel, but it has undergone a significant renovation, and will be reopening as a Hyatt.
+Rancho Pescadero, a Hyatt Unbound Collection property, is open as of late November 2022.
+Rancho Pescadero used to be an independent hotel, but it has undergone a significant renovation, and has now reopened as a Hyatt.

 As I’ve written about before, I absolutely love Los Cabos.
 I love Mexico in general (the people and the food), and I particularly enjoy Baja California, for the desert-meets-ocean scenery.